Model Theory of R-trees: Unbounded R -trees

 In each of these three available settings for treating arbitrary pointed $\R$-trees, the arguments in this paper can be used easily to demonstrate: (1) the class of pointed $\R$-trees is axiomatizable and (2) for each $r>0$, the ball $\{ x \mid d(x,p) \leq r \}$ is a definable set (over $\emptyset$, uniformly in all pointed $\R$-trees).
-Together with what is developed in \cite{N}, \cite{BY}, and \cite{DI}, this quickly yields that the model theoretic frameworks for pointed $\R$-trees provided by these three settings are completely equivalent.
-In particular, this approach yields a model completion for the theory of pointed $\R$-trees whose models are exactly the richly branching $\R$-trees (\textit{i.e.}, the complete pointed $\R$-trees described in Remark \ref{general richly branching}).
-Furthermore, this model completion has suitably stated versions of all the properties of $\rbRT_r$ that are proved in this paper.
+Together with what is developed in Ben Yaacov, Berenstein, Henson and Usvyatsov \cite{N} as well as in Ben Yaacov \cite{BY} and in Due\~{n}ez and Iovino \cite{DI}, this quickly yields that the model theoretic frameworks for pointed $\R$-trees provided by these three settings are completely equivalent.
+In particular, this approach yields a model companion for the theory of pointed $\R$-trees whose models are exactly the richly branching $\R$-trees ({ie}, the complete pointed $\R$-trees described in Remark \ref{general richly branching}).
+Furthermore, this model companion has suitably stated versions of all the properties of $\rbRT_r$ that are proved in this paper.